learjet5/learjet5.github.io/_pages/about.md

 # About

 I am Haoyu Li (李皓宇), a PhD student at the University of Illinois Urbana-Champaign (<a href="https://illinois.edu/" target="_blank" rel="noopener noreferrer">UIUC</a>) advised by <a href="https://www.xing-luyi.com/" target="_blank" rel="noopener noreferrer">Prof. Luyi Xing</a> since 2025 Fall. \\
-My research interests span **system security** and **machine learning**, with a particular focus on identifying emerging security flaws in large-scale systems and leveraging LLMs for more accurate and efficient code analysis.
+My research interests span **system security** and **machine learning**, with a particular focus on identifying emerging security flaws in complex systems and leveraging LLMs for more accurate and efficient code analysis.

 Prior to UIUC, I obtained my bachelor's and master's degrees at <a href="https://en.sjtu.edu.cn/" target="_blank" rel="noopener noreferrer">SJTU</a>, working with <a href="https://scholar.google.com/citations?hl=zh-CN&user=7ikP578AAAAJ" target="_blank" rel="noopener noreferrer">Libo Chen</a> and playing CTF with <a href="https://ctftime.org/team/4419" target="_blank" rel="noopener noreferrer">0ops</a>.